lucia2007/bookwormkid/TESTING.md

 | &check; | The number next to the heart, which is not clickable in this view, shows the number of likes.
 | &check; | Clicking the article image or the article text takes the user to the article detail page.
 | &check; | Back to top button is present in the right hand corner and takes the user to the top of the page.
+| &check; | The search functionality is restricted to products only.

 | Status | **Main Website - User Logged Out - Article Details**
 |:-------:|:--------|